Wednesday, 13 November 2024

 A battery energy storage system, otherwise known as BESS, is set down for Dederang in the Ovens Valley, just outside of beautiful Mount Beauty and in that pristine, productive valley with the snow-capped mountains of Bogong and Falls Creek surrounding it.
 It really is a lovely community and environment to live in, and that is why people have come to live there.
 Many years ago there was a hydro scheme put through, now run by AGL, to generate electricity, and it was very successful.
 Way back then – I am going to say the 1960s or 1950s – this community accepted the high-voltage powerlines and the substation all in the name of progress.
 They accepted them, and they have done their bit; they have done the heavy lifting.
 But now they are being asked – well, actually being told – that there will be this BESS, battery energy storage system, placed at Dederang.
 As I say, they have been told more than asked.

 Mint Renewables – a shelf company and one of those companies that are here today, gone tomorrow – are looking to industrialise the farming land for this BESS system.
 140 containers will be sitting out in the paddock.
 They will hum, they will vibrate and they will change the landscape of Dederang.
 The government regulations talk about consulting communities.
 Well, Mint have not consulted.
 They have basically thumbed their nose at this community.
 Yes, they have ticked the box.
 If you read a report, it will say they have consulted, but they have not.
 In my all my years of regional living, which is most of them, I have never seen a more disrespectful or arrogant approach to consultation with the community.
-I think we have got to move away from consultation just that is ticking a box and saying ‘We’ve done it’ rather than actually doing it.
+I think we have got to move away from consultation just that is ticking a box and saying we have done it rather than actually doing it.

 Tim McCURDY: As the member for Lowan says, it is being consultold, and this is what will happen here.
 We had the situation with Meadow Creek, which I have spoken about in this place, that is now in the hands of the planning minister.
 But for the people of Dederang this is just going to be another example of the heavy roller being rolled over them rather than genuine consultation.
 It is a quiet community with a beautiful outlook and a magnificent place to raise a family.
 But as I say, Melbourne thinks they know better.
 The Allan Labor government for Melbourne need the power.
 They refuse to look at things like nuclear, offsets with gas or hydrogen projects in some of our spots, and again, all Victorians have to follow this lead.